Yulin-W/alternate-history-editor/devlog.md

 - [x] Save and load files

 ### Possible future additional changes (unlikely though in the near future)
+- Projection changing dynamically? so save all settings as a temporary variable, and reset entire map
 - Improve speed and responsiveness of leaflet
 - Easier colouring
   - Colour surrounding adjacent regions